Shameer767400/Event-Ticketing/README.md

 ---

 **Note:** For security reasons, environment variables and API keys are not included in this repository.
-Contact the developer for deployment configuration details.
+Contact me for deployment configuration details.